Steven Stayner's Kidnapping, Cary Stayner's Horrific Crimes and One Family's Unbelievable Story - E! Online

 Looking beyond the good vs. bad brother trope, the director reflected on revisiting the divergent branches of the Stayner story in a way that doesn't allow for the audience to tidily point fingers.

-How does it feel to be "brought through the experience of feeling a deep sympathy for a family, for a mother, and then to have a sudden left turn?" she explained.
+How does it feel to be "brought through the experience of feeling a deep sympathy for a family, for a mother, and then to have a sudden left turn?"
+Dimmock explained.
 "How does that change the way we think about responsibility—and does it bring us into an uncomfortable place?"

 All three episodes of Captive Audience: A Real American Horror Story are streaming now on Hulu.